 5.1.1 Experience Points and Levels

 The level of a character is perhaps the single most important characteristic.
 As a rule, characters grow in power whenever their level increases, so the level is a good indicator of a character's overall strength.
 To advance in level characters must collect experience points.
 Whenever they have amassed enough points they will advance to the next level automatically.
 The progress to the next level advancement is indicated by a little bar.
 Experience points are gained by killing creatures.
-Killing other characters will not yield any experience.
+Note that characters under level 50 receive an experience bonus for killing creatures.
+The bonus they receive decreases with every level they gain.
+Finally, killing other characters will not yield any experience.

 Here is a list of all characteristics that improve whenever characters advance in level:

 Both his maximum hit points and maximum mana increase whenever a character advances in level.
 Note, however, that while the net increase of hit points and mana is initially the same for all characters this will change once they have reached level 8.
 After level 8, the amount by which hit points and mana increase is determined by a character's vocation: fighter classes such as knights gain more hit points than mana, while spell casters such as druids will receive more mana and fewer hit points with each level.

 A character's capacity to carry items will increase each time he advances a level.
 Again, a character's vocation is a crucial factor here, because some character classes tend to be stronger than others.

 A character's walking speed will increase with every level.
 Note that this does not influence combat speed, i.e. a character will not be able to attack or defend faster if he advances in level.

 The damage a character causes when using harmful magic will increase with every level.
 Also, any healing spells a player uses will become more effective.